dart-lang/site-www/src/content/tools/pub/cmd/pub-upgrade.md

 ### `--unlock-transitive`

-When used with a list of packages to unlock, first the transitive closure of those packages' dependencies (in the current resolution) is computed, and all those packages are unlocked.
+When used with a list of packages to unlock, first the transitive closure of those packages' dependencies (in the current resolution) is computed, and then all those packages are unlocked.

 {% render 'pub-problems.md' %}